-This year, it's celebrated on Friday, May 20, 2016 as millions of commuters gear up in an annual ritual which is fast becoming more popular each year.
+This year, it's celebrated on Friday, May 19, 2017 with millions of commuters gearing up for the annual ritual.

 Hitting the trail more than a half-century ago, National Bike to Work Day was originated by the League of American Bicyclists in 1956 to encourage biking as an alternative to driving to work.

 Today, the observance is part of National Bike Month which helps to raise awareness of "commuting without polluting".